algobulls/algobulls_help_site/docs/member/wallet.md

     * The plans shown above are subject to change.
 For the current plans, [visit here](https://app.algobulls.com/wallet).

 ## Payment, Active Plans and History

+There are 3 tabs here:

+`Plan` - A category-wise list of packages offering by the platform.

+`Active Plans` - The currently active plan(s) in your account.

+`History` - A list of all amounts that you have added to your wallet over a period of time.

 Click on the amount button of any plan to initiate payment for that plan.